Despite chocolate box image, Degas a "radical"

 Other great contemporary innovators were devoted to the depiction of movement, notably Eadweard Muybridge and French scientist Etienne-Jules Marey whose experiments were known to Degas.

-The painter turned mainly to pastel after the mid-1880s, developing his own fixative to allow him to build up layers of colours without them clouding together.
+The painter turned mainly to pastel after the mid-1880s, developing his own fixative to allow him to build up layers of colors without them clouding together.

 The final room of the exhibition features a short clip of black and white film showing Degas walking along a street in his old age, by now almost blind.